ben-manes/gradle-versions-plugin/README.md

 have upgrades, or failed to be resolved.
 When a dependency cannot be resolved the exception is logged at the `info` level.

 Gradle updates are checked for on the `current`, `release-candidate` and `nightly` release channels.
 The plaintext report displays gradle updates as a separate category in breadcrumb style (excluding nightly builds).
 The xml and json reports include information about all three release channels, whether a release is considered an update with respect to the running (executing) gradle instance, whether an update check on on a release channel has failed, as well as a reason field explaining failures or missing information.
+The update check may be disabled using the `checkForGradleUpdate` flag.

 #### Multi-project build